 The easiest way to find out if you need treatment for lumbar radiculopathy is to ask yourself if you have back pain, and then narrow it down to pain in the lower back and/or pain in your leg.
 Visit your Manhattan sports medicine doctor for a more definitive diagnosis.
 For starters, he’ll look for:

 Any nerve coming out of your lower spine can be affected by lumbar radiculopathy.
 Generally, the pain stays on one side.
 It’s usually described as a sharp or searing pain, instead of a dull or aching pain.
-If you experience these symptoms, seek medical care and start on the path for lumbar radiculopathy treatment.
+If you experience these symptoms, seek medical care and start on the path of lumbar radiculopathy treatment.

 The symptoms are a direct result of various causes.
 One cause may be disease.
 But more commonly, it’s the result of a structural problem.
-For example, another possible cause is a pinched nerve that stem from spinal nerve roots.
+For example, another possible cause is a pinched nerve that stems from spinal nerve roots.

 This makes the recommended treatment for lumbar radiculopathy non-surgical at first.
 Common factors that lead to lumbar radiculopathy include:

 Lumbar radiculopathy treatment starts with being diagnosed by a leading New York City sports medicine professional with pain management experience.